 Some sportsbook bonus offers do have expiry dates.
 This means that the bonus amount will be forfeit if the rollover requirements associated with it are not completed in the set amount of time.

 Some betting sites will require a minimum deposit that is higher than the regular minimum deposit in order to trigger the bonus offer.
-At the 3 sportsbooks I recommend to Canadians the minimum deposit for the sign up bonus is $20, which is generally the minimum deposit accepted anyways (depending on the deposit method).
-That said if you branch out to other betting sites they may require a larger deposit.
+Make sure you know the minimum deposit required to claim the bonus before making your deposit.

 Offer Codes and Opt-Ins